Sherry Yennello

-Sherry J. Yennello is an American nuclear chemist and an Elected Fellow of the American Association for the Advancement of Science.
-She is a Regents Professor and the holder of the Cyclotron Institute Bright Chair in Nuclear Science, who currently serves as the Director of the Cyclotron Institute at Texas A&M University.
+Sherry J. Yennello is an American nuclear chemist / nuclear physicist and an Elected Fellow of the American Association for the Advancement of Science.
+She is a Regents Professor and the holder of the Cyclotron Institute Bright Chair in Nuclear Science, who currently serves as the director of the Cyclotron Institute at Texas A&M University.
 She is also a Fellow of the American Chemical Society and the American Physical Society.
 She has authored as well as co-authored more than 530 peer reviewed journal articles and has conducted many invited talks, presentations and seminars at several prestigious academic conferences and scholarly lectures.